microsoft/HealthyCountryAI/README.md

  ## Healthy Country AI

 ### Overview
-The Healthy Country AI project in Kakadu NP is a collaboration between Bininj co-researchers and Indigenous rangers, [Kakadu Board of Management](https://www.directory.gov.au/portfolios/environment-and-energy/director-national-parks/kakadu-board-management), [CSIRO](https://www.csiro.au/), [Parks Australia](https://parksaustralia.gov.au/), [Northern Australia National Environment Science Program (NESP)](https://www.nespnorthern.edu.au/), [University of Western Australia (UWA)](https://www.uwa.edu.au/), [Charles Darwin University (CDU)](https://www.cdu.edu.au/) and [Microsoft](https://www.microsoft.com/en-us/ai/ai-for-earth) to support better decision-making to care for significant species and habitats on Indigenous lands.
+The Healthy Country AI project in Kakadu National Park is a collaboration between Bininj co-researchers and Indigenous rangers, the [Kakadu Board of Management](https://www.directory.gov.au/portfolios/environment-and-energy/director-national-parks/kakadu-board-management), [CSIRO](https://www.csiro.au/), [Parks Australia](https://parksaustralia.gov.au/), [Northern Australia National Environment Science Program (NESP)](https://www.nespnorthern.edu.au/), the [University of Western Australia (UWA)](https://www.uwa.edu.au/), [Charles Darwin University (CDU)](https://www.cdu.edu.au/) and [Microsoft](https://www.microsoft.com/en-us/ai/ai-for-earth) to support better decision-making to care for significant species and habitats on Indigenous lands.

-The Healthy Country AI project consists of three models developed using CustomVision.ai and Azure Machine Learning Service, using RGB images, collected by rangers using an off the shelf affordable drone, DJI Mavic Pro 2, from sites in Kakadu National Park, Australia.
-The models allow rangers to regularly survey large areas that are difficult to access by converting large volumes of data (1000s of high res photos) into metrics that demonstrate how the identified key values are changing following selected management methods.
-The Healthy Country AI project represents an end to end solution to support adaptive management with clearly defined success metrics.
+The Healthy Country AI project consists of three models developed using [Custom Vision](http://customvision.ai) and [Azure Machine Learning Service](https://azure.microsoft.com/en-us/services/machine-learning/).
+The models operate on RGB images collected by rangers using an off-the-shelf affordable drone (DJI Mavic Pro 2) from sites in Kakadu National Park, Australia.
+The models allow rangers to regularly survey large areas that are difficult to access by converting large volumes of data (thousands of high-resolution photos) into metrics that demonstrate how the key metrics of ecosystem health are changing following management interventions.
+The Healthy Country AI project represents an end-to-end solution to support adaptive management with clearly defined success metrics.

-The models consist of -
+The three models are:

-CustomVision.ai:
-* Para grass - Classification (304 x 228 px Tiles)
+* Para grass (classification, 304 &times; 228 tiles) (Custom Vision)
-* Magpie Geese - Object Detection (304 x 228 px Tiles)
+* Magpie Geese (object detection, 304 &times; 228 tiles) (Custom Vision)

-Azure Machine Learning Service:
-* Para grass - Semantic Segmentation (U-Net)
+* Para grass (semantic segmentation) (Azure Machine Learning Service)

 ![](Architecture.jpg)

-## Responsible AI, ethical data governance
+## Responsible AI and ethical data governance

 The AI which interprets the drone-collected data has been built with the advice and guidance of the Traditional Owners in regard to what is important to them from a land management perspective.
-That could be information about the presence or absence of animals.
-It could be information about the condition of different types of grasses or trees.
-That then feeds into the AI models developed to interpret the data.
+That could be, for example, information about the presence or absence of animals, or information about the condition of different types of grasses and trees.

-The results and analysis are delivered to rangers via a Power BI dashboard that was designed in partnership with the Traditional Owners based on their cultural values and the season.
+The results and analysis are delivered to rangers via a Power BI dashboard that was designed in partnership with the Traditional Owners.
 Rangers can use the dashboard to support their decision making regardless of where they are based.

-The solution has been constructed with several layers of privacy as some of the sites where the drones collect data are sites sacred to the Traditional Owners, and as such, imagery and data from those sites needs to be properly protected.
+The solution has been constructed with several layers of privacy, as some of the sites where the drones collect data are sacred to the Traditional Owners, and as such, imagery and data from those sites needs to be properly protected.

-The platform features three rings of data management and data governance.
-The innermost data ring is restricted to Traditional Owners, rangers and Indigenous elders who identify which data can be made available to the second ring.
+The platform features three rings of data management and data governance:

+* The innermost data ring is restricted to Traditional Owners, rangers, and Indigenous elders who identify which data can be made available to the second ring.
-The data in the second ring can be accessed by researchers and collaboration partners.
-The outermost ring is data that can be made available to the public.
+* The data in the second ring can be accessed by researchers and collaboration partners.
+* The outermost ring is data that can be made available to the public.

-# Data Preparation
+# Data preparation

-The rangers and traditional owners, Bininj, selected several sites based on important environmental and cultural values.
-At each of these sites, a fixed set of transects are programmed into the drone to cover the same area of interest at the same height (60m above from point of take off) each time the area is flown.
-The drone flys at a set speed and sets capture rate for photos to get a 60% overlap in photos to allow photogrammetric analysis.
-The three areas are flat flood plains so the height remains constant above the survey area.
-Once the transects are flown the rangers return to home base where they have internet and computers.
-The Micro-SD card is removed from the drone and inserted into the rangers pc.
+The rangers and Traditional Owners, Bininj, selected several sites based on important environmental and cultural values.
+At each of these sites, a fixed set of transects are programmed into the drone to cover the same area of interest at the same height (60m above the point of take-off) each time the area is flown.
+The drone flies at a set speed and sets its capture rate to get a 60% overlap between photos, to allow photogrammetric analysis.
+The three areas are flat flood plains, so the height remains constant above the survey area.
+Once the transects are flown, the rangers return to home base where they have Internet access.
+The Micro-SD card is removed from the drone and inserted into the ranger's PC.

-Rangers seperate the photos into folders for each site and if multiple surveys have been flown at a site into site/date folders.
-An application (https://github.com/microsoft/HealthyCountryAI/tree/master/app/Release) is installed on the rangers pc or field laptop, opened through a short cut executable on the desktop.
-This application depicts the six seasons defined by environmental indicators that mark changes to the season.
-Rangers select the files from the site folders they created and drag the files into the season that Bininj Traditional Owners use to monitor and manage this area on the app.
-The app prompts the ranger to select a site from a list and then prompts to select the type of photographs, animal or habitat.
-Once the site and type are selected the app automatically synchronizes the data to Azure Storage and creates a standardised file structure for each site, site-season-type-datetime.
+Rangers separate the photos into folders for each site and each survey.
+An [https://github.com/microsoft/HealthyCountryAI/tree/master/app/Release](application) is installed on the ranger's PC; this application depicts the six seasons defined by environmental indicators.
+Rangers select the files from the site folders they created and drag the files into the season that Bininj Traditional Owners use to monitor and manage this area.
+The app prompts the ranger to select a site from a list and then prompts the user to select the type of photographs (animal or habitat).
+Once the site and type are selected, the app automatically synchronizes the data to Azure Storage and creates a standardised file structure for each site (site-season-type-datetime).

 ![](app/HealthyHabitat/Images/SeasonalWheel.png)

-One storage account is used and sub folders are created to differentiate the different sites, seasons, survey times, model types.
+One storage account is used and subfolders are created to differentiate among sites, seasons, survey times, and model types.
 Files are stored as blobs.
-For example;
-Storage
-* healthyhabitatai
-Site-season
-* ubir-wurrkeng
-Model type
-* animal
-* datetime (of survey)
-* files
-* habitat
-* datetime of survey
-* files

-Data is automatically divided into containers named using the combination of *site* and *season* matching the section of the seasonal wheel images were dragged onto, for example -
+Data is automatically divided into containers named using the combination of *site* and *season*, matching the section of the seasonal wheel images were dragged onto, for example:

 * cannon-hill-kunumeleng
 * cannon-hill-wurrkeng